Joshua-Anderson/docs-travis-ci-com/user/deployment/cloud66.md

       provider: cloud66
       redeployment_hook: "YOUR REDEPLOYMENT HOOK URL"

-You can find you redeployment hook from the information menu within the Cloud 66 portal.
+You can find the redeployment hook from the information menu within the Cloud 66 portal.

 You can also have the `travis` tool set up everything for you: